arbinz/JavaRepo/CollectionStacks/README.md

-This is the basic information anout stacks, including the uses and advantages.
+This is the basic information about stacks, including the uses and advantages.
 This is also a simple console application.

 ***ONLY THE COLLECT.JAVA FILE IS MY CREATTION.
 CREDIT FOR ALL OTHER FILES IS GIVEN IN THE COMMENT SECTION OF EACH.***